 Greg Bright, Director of Digital Strategy of the Albuquerque Journal, told the International News Media Association (INMA) about the value of consolidating customer data moving to build a single customer view solution.
 He suggests keeping in mind that publishers solutions “must be repeatable and generally, that means software driven.

-Understanding the Impact of a Digital Ad Sales Software
+Understanding the Impact of a Digital Advertising Sales Software